Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Statistical Analysis and Channel Dispersion Characterization

 \subsection{Channel Dispersion Time}

-The channel dispersion time shows for that receiver and for that observation time how much different delayed signals are affecting the decision, i.e., it characterizes how different pulses affect each other.
-To properly define the channel dispersion time, the PDP of the channel must be considered, which can be written as
+The channel dispersion time shows for that receiver, and observation time, how much different delayed signals are affecting the decision, i.e., it characterizes how different pulses affect each other.
+To define it, the PDP of the channel is considered, which is written as

 where the term \((D + \sigma_{v}^{2})\) can be considered as an effective diffusion coefficient, so when the wind variance increases, the diffusion constant the particles feel will be larger.
 Determination of \(T_d\) is related to the P\'eclet number (\(P_e\)), which is a physical constant that characterizes whether advection or diffusion dominates in a flow \cite{Modeling_Duct_Flow_for_Molecular_Communication}.
-P\'eclet number (\(P_e\)) can be written as
+It can be written as